 This variegated Hens and chicks look very attractive with its blue-gray leaves covered with green stripes.
 Pretty hard succulents to find, these are one of the most sought after Echeveria variety, decorated with four to six inches wide cluster of leaves.
 Yellow and orange-colored flowers bloom on its elongated stems.
 These plants do not perform very well with direct sunlight, as they might have a sunburn in continuous exposure.
 Like other succulent varieties, they prefer well-drained soil; and require frequent watering in summers, but only when the soil is too dry.

 Little Jewel, Pachyphytum Compactum

-Native to Mexico, this beautiful succulent with closely packed grayish-green leaves have got whitish veins near its edges, which give them the gemstone kind of look due to their compactness.
+Native to Mexico, this beautiful closely packed rare succulents have grayish-green leaves with whitish veins near its edges.
+It gives them the gemstone kind of look due to their compactness.
 Thick fleshy leaves of this plant are tubular and pointed at the top, are mostly matted in blue-green color, and may acquire the light purple shade in full sunlight.
 Although they can thrive in the shade, they are not quite good with frosts and therefore need proper care in winters.
 In the late spring of every year, beautiful red to orange flowers of barrel shape blossom on long stems of about 12 inches above the foliage.
 These plants require more water in winter, as in winter, their growth season activates.

 Ruby Necklace, Othonna Capensis